 Should I pay early withdrawal penalties if 3-year CD rates rise?

-In today’s current rate climate, the zero odds of a Fed rate hike in 2019 don’t point to an increase in 3-year CD rates any time soon.
+In today’s current rate climate, the odds don’t point to an increase in 3-year CD rates any time soon.
 That said, an early withdrawal can sometimes be worth paying the penalties, although you’ll want to do the math and check whether the gains are greater than the costs.
 Calculate the penalty you would end up paying and ensure it’s lower than the returns on the new CD.
 This early withdrawal penalty calculator from DepositAccounts.com can run the numbers for you and tell you outright whether breaking your CD is worth it or not.